ratelmq/ratelmq/ROADMAP.md

 # Roadmap

-This file aims to present a direction of RatelMQ development.
+This file aims to present a direction of the RatelMQ development.
+This is a list of features that are meant to be implemented.
+Please feel free to create a PR if You think that we are missing something!

-Because of the early stage of development, the features and dates below are subject to change.
+*Because of the early stage of development, the features and dates below are subject to change.*

 ## 0.1 - TBD